daisophila/Pretraining-a-Shared-Q-Network-for-Data-Efficient-Offline-Reinforcement-Learning/README.md

-# Pretraining A Shared Q-Network for Data Efficient Offline Reinforcement Learning
+# PSQ: Pretraining a Shared Q-Network for data efficient offline reinforcement learning

 With just a few modification, you can apply our method to all of offline RL algorithms.
 To show an example, we implemented it on TD3+BC.
 In the codes, we denoted what we modified.